Geometrically formal 4-manifolds with nonnegative sectional curvature: Proof of Theorem

 Here $K_{ij}$ denotes the sectional curvature of the plane spanned by $e_i$ and $e_j$.
-Hence if $\kappa$ is a lower bound for the sectional curvature, then

-In particular, this subcase cannot occur if the sectional curvature is positive.
-Thus the proof of Theorem~\ref{thm:4Dpos} is complete.
+Hence

-For $\kappa=0$ we deduce that $\eta$ is parallel.
+Thus $\eta$ is parallel.
 The same reasoning shows that \mbox{$\eta':=\omega^+ - \omega^-$} is parallel, hence we have two perpendicular parallel decomposable $2$-forms.
 This corresponds to an orthogonal splitting $TM=E_1\oplus E_2$ of the tangent bundle into parallel oriented plane bundles.
-Let $\F_1$ and $\F_2$ be the corresponding totally geodesic foliations of $M$.
+Parallelity implies involutivity, hence the distributions $E_1$ and $E_2$ are integrable.
+Parallelity of $E_1$ and $E_2$ also implies that the second fundamental form of the leaves vanishes, i.e., the corresponding foliations $\F_1$ and $\F_2$ of $M$ are totally geodesic.
 Moreover, the universal covering $\widetilde M$ of $M$ is isometric to $F_1\times F_2$ equipped with the product metric where $F_i$ are simply connected complete surfaces with curvature $\ge0$.
 Under the projection $\widetilde M\to M$, the factors of $\widetilde M=F_1\times F_2$ are mapped onto the leaves of the foliations $\F_1$ and $\F_2$, respectively.